ArtyomBlr/GraphQl_explore/README.md

         }
       }
       ```

-  - **Mutation:** Similar to HTTP POST, used for modifying data, often involving updating UI with readQuery and writeQuery.
+  - **Mutation:** Similar to HTTP POST, PUT, DELETE, used for modifying data.

     - Example:

       ```graphql
       mutation {
         updateUser(id: "123", input: { name: "New Name", email: "new@email.com" }) {